Sukhbinder Singh Sarkaria: Early life

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, He declared Rs.
+11,21,53,000 as an overall financial asset and Rs.
+4,49,12,000 as financial liability.

 Political career

-Sarkaria first contested for Punjab Legislative Assembly on Congress ticket from Raja Sansi in 1997 but was unsuccessful.
+Sarkaria first contested the Punjab Legislative Assembly on Congress ticket from Raja Sansi in 1997 but was unsuccessful.
 He again contested from Raja Sansi in 2002 as an independent candidate, but narrowly lost the election.
 He also contested the 2004 Lok Sabha election from Tarn Taran constituency.
 However, he was successful during 2007 Vidhan Sabha elections, when he won from Raja Sansi with a big margin.
 He was re-elected MLA for Raja Sansi in 2012.

 He is elected MLA consecutively for the 3rd time in 2017 from Rajasansi constituency in the Punjab Legislative Assembly where he defeated Vir Singh Lopoke of the Shiromani Akali Dal.

 He was the Chairman of Punjab Mandi Board during Capt.
 Amrinder Singh's government.

 He is also the Vice President of Punjab Pradesh Congress Committee.

-Sarkaria was one of the 42 INC MLAs who submitted their resignation in protest of a decision of the Supreme Court of India ruling Punjab's termination of the Sutlej-Yamuna Link (SYL) water canal unconstitutional.
+Sarkaria was one of the 42 INC MLAs who submitted their resignations in protest of a decision of the Supreme Court of India ruling Punjab's termination of the Sutlej-Yamuna Link (SYL) water canal unconstitutional.